Top-k Query Processing on Encrypted Databases with Strong Security Guarantees: Top-k Query Processing

 \subsubsection{Secure Deduplication}

 At each depth, some of the objects might be repeatedly computed since the same objects may appear in different sorted list at the same depth. $S_1$ cannot identify duplicates since the items and their scores are probabilistically encrypted.
-We now present a protocol that deduplicates the encrypted objects in the following. \begin{protocol} Let the $\vE(I)$ be an encrypted scored item such that $\vE(I) = (\EHL(o), \En{W}, \En{B})$, i.e. the $\vE(I)$ is associated with $\EHL(o_i)$, its encrypted worst and best score $\En{W_i}$, $\En{B_i}$.
+We now present a protocol that deduplicates the encrypted objects in the following.

+\begin{protocol} Let the $\vE(I)$ be an encrypted scored item such that $\vE(I) = (\EHL(o), \En{W}, \En{B})$, i.e. the $\vE(I)$ is associated with $\EHL(o_i)$, its encrypted worst and best score $\En{W_i}$, $\En{B_i}$.
 Assuming that $S_1$'s inputs are the public key $\pk_\p$, a set of encrypted scored items $Q = \{\vE(I_i)\}_{i\in[|Q|]}\}$.
 Server $S_2$ has the public key $\pk_\p$ and the secret key $\sk_\p$.
 The execution of the protocol $\SecDedup$ between $S_1$ and $S_2$ enables $S_1$ to get a new list of encrypted distinct objects and their scores, that is, at the end of the protocol, $S_1$ outputs a new list of items $\vE(I'_1), ... ,\vE(I'_{l})$, and there does not exist $i, j \in [l]$ with $i\ne j$ such that $o_i = o_j$.
-Moreover, the new encrypted list should not affect the final top-$k$ results. \end{protocol}
+Moreover, the new encrypted list should not affect the final top-$k$ results. \end{protocol} \begin{example} (Fig~\ref{fig:depth2}) After scanning depth 2, $\SecDedup$ deduplicates the repeated objects in the list $T^2$. $X_1$ and $X_2$ are the repeated objects. $\SecDedup$ replaces those the objects with random ids $R_1$ and $R_2$ and replaces the worst scores with large number $Z$ so that they do not appear in the top-2 list. \end{example}

 Intuitively, at a high level, $\SecDedup$ let $S_2$ obliviously find the duplicated objects and its scores, and replaces the object id with a random value and its score with a large enough value $Z = N-1\in \Z_N$ (the largest value in the message space) such that, after sorting the worst scores, it will definitely not appear in the top-$k$ list.